 Germany’s fifth largest city may be about big business, gleaming skyscrapers and the world’s sixth-largest resident population of Ultra High Net Worth Individuals.
 But while many expat families in Frankfurt are attracted by the excellent economic prospects, the city’s fantastic lifestyle is sometimes overlooked.

 So, ditch the stereotype!
 ‘Mainhattan’ may be a global financial hub, but you can bank on having fun in this cosmopolitan town (did you know that it is home to continental Europe’s largest English-speaking theatre?).
-Birgit gives us the lowdown in this guide to Frankfurt for expat families.
+Expatica gives the lowdown in this guide to Frankfurt for expat families.

 International social and sports clubs in Frankfurt